A modern house on a rainy day

 A Possible Response…

-If faced with such a requirement form a potential client consider a response as follows:
+If faced with such a requirement from a potential client consider a response as follows:

 We do this routinely and diligently to ensure that the protection afforded by our insurance is not compromised.
 Often reported “circumstance” have nothing whatsoever to do with our own performance but are reported our of an abundance of caution to ensure that we do not violate the terms of our insurance.